 Launched in 2018, EMKP provides grants to record disappearing practices through videos, recordings, 3D and other media, making it available in an open access digital repository.
 As well as being an important online resource for communities themselves, the repository will also be a point of reference for all who are interested in the rich variety of global crafts and skills.
 In addition, we aim to connect communities to museum objects globally and to re-contextualise them to reflect their present and local meanings.
 EMKP is the first programme of its kind relating to the ‘made’ world.
 It offers grants to applicants from across the globe to undertake in-depth fieldwork in understudied areas and where local funding opportunities are limited.
 We support research that benefits communities, is culturally sensitive, and builds long-lasting co-operative relationships.
 As culturally-specific knowledge is made available online, we assess how that impacts communities, and make sure that information is accessible, and any documentation appropriately preserved.

 The Endangered Archives Programme (EAP) facilitates the digitisation of archives around the world that are in danger of destruction, neglect or physical deterioration.
-We have provided grants to more than 400 projects in 90 countries worldwide, in over 100 languages and scripts.
+It has provided grants to more than 400 projects in 90 countries worldwide, in over 100 languages and scripts.

 The Modern Endangered Archives Program (MEAP) is a UCLA Library granting program.
-We aim to digitize and make accessible endangered archival materials from the 20th and 21st Centuries, including print, photographic, film, audio, ephemeral, and born digital objects.
+It aims to digitize and make accessible endangered archival materials from the 20th and 21st Centuries, including print, photographic, film, audio, ephemeral, and born digital objects.

 We are generously supported by Arcadia, a charitable fund of Lisbet Rausing and Peter Baldwin.
 Arcadia supports charities and scholarly institutions to preserve cultural heritage, protect the environment, and promote open access.